 These restrictions apply in any week in which school is in session.
 Hours of work restrictions does not apply during school holidays and extended breaks from schools.

-Most employees get a minimum payment (minimum call-out pay) every time they are required to report for work (other than overtime).
-They must get a minimum call-out pay even if it turns out there is no work for them that day.
-Employees are to be paid for a minimum of three hours of work at the employee’s hourly wage.
-If an employee does work but less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee’s hourly wage.
+Most employees get a minimum amount of pay every time they report for work (other than overtime) as their employer requires.
+They must get this minimum payment when they report to work, even if it turns out there is no work for them.
+Employers are to pay employees who report to work for a minimum of three hours of work at the employee's hourly wage.
+If an employee works less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee's hourly wage.

-Certain employees are to be paid for a minimum of one hour of work at the employee’s hourly wage each time they’re called in.
+Certain employees are to be paid for a minimum of one hour of work at the employee's hourly wage each time they must report to work.
 For example, this one-hour rule applies to students (up to grade 12) in regular attendance during the school term.
-The three-hour minimum call-out pay rule applies when those student are working during breaks between school terms.
+The three-hour minimum call-out pay rule applies when students are working during breaks between school terms.

 In the restaurant and food services industry, only two shifts per day are permitted.
 Those shifts must be confined to a twelve-hour period.
 If the first shift starts at 7:00 a.m., the second shift must end no later than 7:00 p.m.

 Coffee and rest breaks are provided at the discretion of the employer.
 Where provided they must be paid.

 Most employees who work six hours or more get an unpaid meal break of at least 30 minutes within the first five hours of work.
 Employees do not have to be paid for meal breaks unless they must work or be at the employer's disposal during the break.